telezoic/thread-keeper-automator/README.md

   Extract example using [JQ](https://stedolan.github.io/jq/):

   `cat tweets.json | jq '.[].tweet.id' > tweetsID.json`

+  `cat tweets.json | jq '.[].tweet.created_at' > tweetsdates.json`

   and dump in a csv . . .

-  `cat tweets.json | jq '.[].tweet.created_at' > tweetsdates.json`

-6. Clean up the .csv (see example and sort by date) - I split the csv into multiple sheets and pull tweets by year.
+6. Clean up the .csv (see example and sort by date) - I split the csv into multiple sheets and pulled tweets by year.

-7. Put the the `.csv` in the same directory as the pythin script
+7. Put the the `.csv` in the same directory as the python script

 8. Execute